Filter Ferret

 Elevator interior: 54 inches deep x 80 inches wide (standard), but measure — small buildings vary widely.

 Measure stairs at three points.
-Stair ceilings are angled, so the clearance changes as you climb.
-Measure: (1) height from the bottom step to the ceiling directly above, (2) height at the landing/turn, (3) height from the top step to the ceiling.
-The lowest measurement is your limit.
+Stair ceilings are angled — clearance changes as you climb.
+Measure: (1) bottom step to ceiling directly above, (2) landing/turn, (3) top step to ceiling.
+The lowest number is your limit.

 Corner turns.
 When a hallway turns 90 degrees, long furniture needs to pivot.
-The hallway width on both sides of the turn must exceed the furniture's shortest assembled dimension.
-A 36-inch hallway turning into a 36-inch hallway can pivot furniture up to about 80 inches long — but only if there's nothing on the walls (coat hooks, thermostats, picture frames) reducing the clearance.
+Hallway width on both sides of the turn must exceed the furniture's shortest assembled dimension.
+A 36-inch hallway turning into a 36-inch hallway pivots furniture up to about 80 inches — but only if nothing on the walls (coat hooks, thermostats, picture frames) eats the clearance.

 The shipping box.
+This is the one that gets people.
 Furniture ships in boxes 4-6 inches larger than assembled dimensions on every side.
-A sofa listed as 80 inches wide ships in a box that's 84-86 inches long.
-A dresser listed as 32 inches wide arrives in a 36-inch box.
-Get the box dimensions from the product listing (usually under "Product Information" → "Package Dimensions") and use those for your delivery path measurements.
+An 80-inch sofa ships in an 84-86-inch box.
+A 32-inch dresser arrives in a 36-inch box.
+Get the box dimensions from the product listing ("Package Dimensions" under "Product Information") and use those for your delivery path.

 Path 3: The Reality Checks

 Removable parts change the math.
 Many sofas have removable legs (subtracts 4-6 inches of height) and removable cushions (subtracts 4-8 inches of depth).
-A sofa with a diagonal depth of 49 inches might have a diagonal of 42 inches with legs removed — suddenly it fits through a 44-inch doorway.
-Check the product listing for "removable legs" or "detachable cushions" before assuming it won't fit.
+A 49-inch diagonal depth drops to 42 inches with legs removed — suddenly it fits through a 44-inch doorway.
+Check the listing for "removable legs" or "detachable cushions" before assuming it won't fit.

 Measure the narrowest point, not the average.
-Doorways can be narrower at the floor (where the threshold rises) or at the top (where the frame header dips).
-Hallways can narrow at junction points.
-Always measure the absolute narrowest point along the delivery path.
+Doorways narrow at the floor (threshold rises) and top (frame header dips).
+Hallways narrow at junction points.
+Always measure the absolute tightest spot along the delivery path.

 Account for your body.
-Delivery teams need room to grip and maneuver.
-A doorway that's exactly 36 inches wide with a 36-inch piece leaves zero room for hands.
-Add 2-4 inches of clearance for human grip space.
+Delivery teams need room to grip.
+A doorway exactly 36 inches wide with a 36-inch piece leaves zero room for hands.
+Add 2-4 inches for grip space.

-Test the path, not just the measurements.
-Walk the delivery route carrying something large (a folding table, a large cardboard box).
-Pay attention to where you have to angle your body, where you bump into things, and where the turns feel tight.
-If a 24-inch-wide object is awkward to navigate, a 36-inch sofa won't make it.
+Test the path, not just the numbers.
+Walk the delivery route carrying something large — a folding table, a big cardboard box.
+Where do you angle your body?
+Where do you bump?
+Where do turns feel tight?
+If a 24-inch object is awkward to navigate, a 36-inch sofa won't make it.

 Room-by-Room Measurement Guide